Skip to content

 Staff need to establish:

-• The individual’s wishes and views about the safeguarding concern including their views regarding sharing information with other agencies including the local authority or the police
+• The individual’s wishes and views about the safeguarding concern including their views regarding sharing information with other agencies especially the local authority or the police.

-• Wherever possible, safeguarding concerns should be raised with the consent of the patient (however consent may not be required to raise a safeguarding concern)
+• Wherever possible, safeguarding concerns should be raised with the consent of the patient (however consent may not be required to raise a safeguarding concern in some circumstances – see sharing information below)

-• Where there are issues of mental capacity, whether the patient has capacity to make specific decisions regarding their own protection and to understand the safeguarding
+• If there are issues of mental capacity, and whether the patient has capacity to make specific decisions regarding their own protection and to understand the safeguarding

 Where a referral has been made to the local authority or another agency, the responsible clinician should follow this up to ensure that this has been acted upon.